streaker0/React_Spotify/README.md

 CLIENT_ID= myClientId
 CLIENT_SECRET = myClientSecret

-Then run both the server and the client app;ications.
+Then run both the server and the client applications.